Kathmandu Pokhara Tour

 Dal Bhat: Nepal’s national dish consists of steamed rice (Bhat) and lentil soup (dal).
 Various side dishes, such as vegetable curry, pickles, and papad, are often offered with it.

-Momos: These are meat- or vegetable-filled dumplings.
-They are either steamed or fried.
-They go well with a hot dipping sauce.
-They are a well-liked appetizer or snack in Nepal.
+Momos are meat—or vegetable-filled dumplings that are either steamed or fried.
+They go well with a hot dipping sauce and are a well-liked appetizer or snack in Nepal.

 Thukpa is a filling noodle soup prepared with meat, veggies, and occasionally eggs.
 It’s a popular meal in Nepal, particularly in the winter.